kdbrian/qapp/README.md

 # Also it use Firebase Authentication

 # This is just the initial version of the applications and is open to Suggestion and modifications

+## Note: Am Going to transform the whole UI to use Jetpack Compose